aerospike/aerospike-client-python/doc/client.rst

         :param index_datatype: the type of the values being indexed.
 See :ref:`aerospike_index_data_types`.
         :param str name: the name of the index.
         :param dict policy: optional :ref:`aerospike_info_policies`.
+        :param list ctx: a list of contexts to specify the location of a nested value in a collection data type.
+Defaults to :py:obj:`None`.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

         .. note:: Requires server version >= 3.8.0